Physician EHR Use After Changes in Centers for Medicare & Medicaid Services Documentation Requirements

 Media advisory: The full study is linked to this news release.

-Authors: Jing Huang, Ph.D., of the Peking University School of Public Health in Beijing, is the corresponding author.
+Authors: Margaret A. Adgent, Ph.D., M.S.P.H., of the Vanderbilt University Medical Center in Nashville, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.